Women's

 ![]() Honey from 1964.
 The main cover line read: 'A girl's best accessory is a man' ![]() Honey final issue, September 1986 under editor Glenda Bailey: note the large 'collectors item' cover line |

-Tag line first introduced in Oct 1960: 'For the teens and twenties.'
+Tag line introduced in Oct 1960: 'For the teens and twenties.'
 By 1962 this had become: 'Young, gay and get-ahead.'
+The term 'gay', then meant uninhibited and did not take on the US meaning of homosexual until the 1970s.
 Honey has been credited with encouraging young journalists, photographers and designers.
 The first issue ran photographs by George Koenig, Terence Donovan, Desmond Russell, Nigel Redhead, Julie Hamilton, Michael Ward, Basil Davis and Michael Williams.
-Cover credits were only given from issue 3, but Redhead, Jean Chevalier, Leo Aarons, David Bailey and Shiavone and acknowledged in the first year.
-The November issue (8) has a double-page spread enittled 'We'd like you to meet a few of the talented people who helped us with this issue.'
+Cover credits were only given from issue 3, but Redhead, Jean Chevalier, Leo Aarons, David Bailey and Shiavone are acknowledged in the first year.
+The November issue (8) has a double-page spread headed 'We'd like you to meet a few of the talented people who helped us with this issue.'
 These included: photographers Don McCullin, Euan Duff, Victor Singh, David Bailey, Nigel Redhead and Eric Wilkins; illustrators Sirriol Clarry, Bill Banks and Michael Heath; and writer Barbara Gaskell.
-The magazine took over Woman & Beauty in 1964 and at its height sold about 250,000 copies a month.
+The magazine took over Woman & Beauty in 1964 and at its height sold 250,000 copies a month.
 Sales slid in the 1980s with the Jan-Jun 1980 figure of 214,349 falling to 158,438 for the same period in 1982, a drop of a quarter.
-In May 1986, IPC announced its closure and
+In May 1986, IPC announced Honey's closure and

 it was merged into 19.
 September was the cover date